-There will also be metal low specific activity (LSA) boxes containing compacted or non-compacted trash.
-The dimensions of the LSA boxes are approximately 4 feet \times 4 feet \times 7 feet.
+There will also be metal boxes containing compacted or non-compacted waste.
+The dimensions of the boxes are approximately 4 feet x 4 feet x 7 feet.
 These boxes will arrive at the facility with a spacer as necessary to allow a forklift to readily lift the box.

-All waste packages received in the ISNSF will be properly prepared for shipment or storage as appropriate.
-Packaging of these items will meet 49 CFR Criteria.
-Counting, swiping, decontamination, and weighing will be done prior to the transfer of the packages to the ISNSF.
-Provisions have been included in the design of the ISNSF to allow additional counting and swiping in the ISNSF.
+All waste packages received in the ISWSF will be properly prepared for shipment or storage as appropriate.
+Packaging of items for shipment will meet 49 CFR Criteria when placed into the staging area.
+Counting, swiping, decontamination, and weighing will be done prior to the transfer of the packages to the ISWSF.
+Provisions have been included in the design of the ISWSF to allow additional counting and swiping in the ISWSF.

-Radioactive waste received for shipment or temporary storage may be placed inside or outside the ISK5 building.
-The placement should consider dose rate, handling, storage duration, and the container's ability to withistand environmental conditions.
-No container shall be opened for repackaging or inspection in this area.
+Radioactive waste received for shipment or temporary storage may be placed inside or outside the ISWSF building.
+The placement should consider dose rate, handling, storage duration, and the comainer's ability to withstand environmental conditions.
+No comainer shall be opened for repackaging or inspection in this area.

-Storage of items to be reused within the plant will be considered on a case-by-case basis and will be approved in writing by the Unit 2 Maste Management Department and Radiological Controls Director.
-Packaging of these will meet 49 CFR criteria and will satisfy the criteria of this TER.
-Storage of these items within the ISMS' should not exceed one (1) year past the entry into Post-Defueling Monitored Storage (PDMS).
+Storage of items to be reused within the plant will be considered on a case-by-case basis and will be approved by the Waste Management Department and Radiological Controls Director and should be in writing.
+Packaging of these items will meet criteria specified by the above departments.
+Storage of these items within the ISWSF should be minimized.
+Storage will consider the item's use frequency need, and the areas availability to support its primary function, especially during the period when a disposal option may not be available.